-- 1) A student wants to be in a class with another student; - 2) A student has a personality conflict with a teacher; - 3) A student has had poor grades in a class or with a certain teacher.
+- 1) A student wants to be in a class with another student; - 2) A student has a personality conflict with a teacher or instructor; - 3) A student has had poor grades in a class or with a certain teacher. - 4) A student is not earning the grade they desire in the class.